chokobole/felicia/felicia/examples/learn/topic/protobuf/python/README.md

     fel.log_if(fel.ERROR, not status.ok(), status.error_message())
 ```

 [protobuf_subscribing_node.py](protobuf_subscribing_node.py) is very similar to above.
-When just seeing the key different part, you have to request subscribe.
-Unlike `publisher` you have to pass 2 more callbacks, and settings.
+But unlike `publisher` you have to pass 2 more callbacks, and settings.
 Callback is called every `period` milliseconds inside the settings, and the other is called when there's an error occurred.

 ```python
 def request_subscribe(self):